Conditions for Regional Frequency Stability in Power System Scheduling -- Part II: Application to Unit Commitment: Case studies

 The second sensitivity is the penalty for PFR in each region, presented in Figs.~\ref{fig:FRCost_FRVolumes} and \ref{fig:FRCost_InertiaVolumes}.
 Again, most of the inertia is procured in England, while Fig.~\ref{fig:FRCost_FRVolumes} shows that, if PFR is twice as expensive in England, a lower volume of response is procured in this region (2.7GW compared to 2.9GW).
 In turn, to compensate this drop in PFR and be able to contain the frequency drop in England, the volume of inertia in England increases ($152\textrm{GW}\cdot \textrm{s}$ compared to $142\textrm{GW}\cdot \textrm{s}$).
 The PFR procured in Scotland does not increase even though it is in this case cheaper than in England, which reflects the fact that PFR from Scotland must travel through the transmission corridor to contain the frequency nadir in England, and therefore it is less effective for this case of a loss occurring in England.

 The results in Figs.~\ref{fig:InertiaCost_InertiaVolumes} through \ref{fig:FRCost_InertiaVolumes} show that the volumes of inertia and PFR procured in Scotland simply do not drop below the minimum values to contain the frequency drop in that region.
 The location of the fault has a clear impact on where the frequency services are needed, as the results presented in this Section have shown that most inertia and response must be located in England if a large generation outage occurs in that region.
+However, the regional cost of frequency services also has a noticeable impact on the optimal volumes procured in each region.
 In the next section, we further analyse the impact of the fault location by considering a fault in Scotland, the low-inertia region given its excess wind generation.